khonsulabs/muse/README.md

 ## Example: Fibonacci

-This is a recursive Fibonnaci function.
-This algorithm should never be used in production, as iterative approaches are expenentially faster, but it provides a few opportunities to demonstrate Muse's features.
+This is a recursive Fibonacci function.
+This algorithm should never be used in production, as iterative approaches are exponentially faster, but it provides a few opportunities to demonstrate Muse's features.

 ```muse